Photos

 Ferried to Wolfe Island then ferried to the US.

-A tiny customs post with two guys who seemed quite taken aback when I said "It's a UK licence plate".
+A tiny customs post with two guys who seemed quite taken aback when I

 Once we got through customs we rode to Mexico (but stopped for lunch).